We may earn a commission if you make a purchase from the links on this page.

 Galaxy S21 Ultra vs S20 Ultra colors and display size

-Samsung aims to refine its Infinity-O design significantly by not only reducing the chin at the front, but also blending the camera bump with the phone's sides, thus leaving the impression for one uninterrupted design flow.
-Samsung is so proud of its uniform display frame width creation at the Galaxy S21 models' front, that it has trademarked new design features called Blade Bezel and Blade Display.
+At the front, Samsung touched its Infinity-O design slightly by reducing the chin at the front, but on the back it blended the camera bump with the phone's sides, thus leaving the impression for one uninterrupted design flow it now calls Contour Cut Camera, and it looks stunning.

-Nothing beats uniform bezel width in an "all-screen" Infinity-O Samsung design when it comes to aesthetics.
 That blending of the camera island with the frame is a rather unique design decision, and makes the rear look like it's been etched into a piece of marble, with only the camera set remaining elevated, as if to emphasize its significance.
-In other words, no more thicker chins at the bottom, after Samsung did wonders with shrinking the top bezel thanks to the Infinity-O design with a punch hole for the front camera.
-In short, Samsung could make the Galaxy S21 series the most beautiful phones it has created so far, refining all the little compromises of the "bezel-less" design that has been all the rage for the past two years or so.
+In short, Samsung has made the Galaxy S21 series the most beautiful phones it has created so far, refining all the little compromises of the "bezel-less" design with camera island that has been all the rage for the past two years or so.

-Yeah, about that "exciting feature" - the S20 Ultra has static refresh, the Note 20 Ultra introduced a dynamic one of sorts, but still only in 1080p screen mode, whereas the Galaxy S21 Ultra does what the OnePlus and Oppo collaboration with PixelWorks achieved a year before it - full 120Hz dynamic refresh rate at the display's native QHD+ resolution.
-Bazinga!
+Moving on to the most exciting S21 Ultra feature, besides the dual-zoom cameras, its 6.8" 1440p display.
+The S20 Ultra has static refresh, then the Note 20 Ultra introduced a dynamic one of sorts, but still only in 1080p screen mode, whereas the Galaxy S21 Ultra does what the OnePlus and Oppo collaboration with PixelWorks achieved a year before it - full 120Hz dynamic refresh rate at the display's native QHD+ resolution.

 Galaxy S21 Ultra vs S20 Ultra specs, battery life and charging speeds